-- 1) An agreement to comply with the terms of the grantee's Application, these Guidelines and the Grant Solicitation. - 2) An agreement to submit the information required by Exhibit A to these Guidelines and Section 8, below, including the compliance report ("Compliance Report") to the Department to be prepared by a Certified Public Accountant ("CPA") licensed to practice in the State of North Carolina.

-- 3) An agreement to permit the Department access to all records necessary to evaluate compliance with the relevant law, Guidelines and all agreements executed under them. - 4) An agreement that the production will begin principal photography within 180 days of receiving confirmation of the Grant Award.
-For a returning television series, including a television series whose pilot was shot in this State, the Secretary may waive the 180-day requirement. - 5) A clawback provision, as addressed further in Section 6 below.
+- 1) An agreement to comply with the terms of the grantee's Application, these Guidelines and the Grant Solicitation. - 2) An agreement to submit the information required by Exhibit A to these Guidelines and Section 8, below, including the compliance report ("Compliance Report") to the Department to be prepared by a Certified Public Accountant ("CPA") licensed to practice in the State of North Carolina. - 3) An agreement to permit the Department access to all records necessary to evaluate compliance with the relevant law, Guidelines and all agreements executed under them. - 4) An agreement that the Production Company will produce and commercially distribute the event within 18 months of receiving confirmation of the Grant Award. - 5) A clawback provision, as addressed further in Section 6 below.